thomas-rooty/neoim-mongo/README.md

 This API provides access to near-realtime results from the CNEOS Scout system.
 Various query modes provide access to available subsets of data.
 See the examples and query parameters below for details.

 [Link to Scout Data API documentation](https://ssd-api.jpl.nasa.gov/doc/scout.html)

+## MongoDB
+The dashboard is using MongoDB as a database to store the data from the API as a backup.

 ## Getting Started